ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 7 Create the launch file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this task. you will create the launch file to easily launch Webots and your ROS controller in a single command.
+In this task. you will create the launch file to easily launch the simulation and your ROS controller in a single command.

-In ``my_package/launch`` folder create a file named ``robot_launch.py`` with this code:
+In ``my_package/launch`` folder create a new file named ``robot_launch.py`` with this code:

 .. literalinclude:: Code/robot_launch.py
     :language: python

 The code is explained as the following:

-The ``WebotsLauncher`` is a Webots custom action that allows you to start a Webots simulation instance.
+The ``WebotsLauncher`` is a custom action that allows you to start a Webots simulation instance.
-It searches for the Webots installation in the path specified by the ``WEBOTS_HOME`` environment variable and default installation paths.
+You have to specify which world the simulator will use.

 .. literalinclude:: Code/robot_launch.py
     :language: python
     :lines: 14-16

-Then the node which interacts with a robot in the Webots simulation is created.
+Then the node which interacts with a robot in the simulation is created.
-It is located in the ``webots_ros2_driver`` package under name ``driver`` you need to run such a node for each robot in the simulation.
+It is located in the ``webots_ros2_driver`` package under name ``driver`` and you need to run such a node for each robot in the simulation.
 Typically, you provide it the ``robot_description`` parameters from a URDF file (containing for this tutorial the Python plugin ``my_robot_driver.py``).

 .. literalinclude:: Code/robot_launch.py